Compliance & Reporting Spam

 We encourage all clients to familiarise themselves with the following resources to ensure their service is compliant with Australian laws and industry best practices.

-Telecommunications Carriers Act: https://www.legislation.gov.au/Series/C2004A05145
+Telecommunications Carriers Act.

-Handling of unwanted or life-threatening messages: https://www.commsalliance.com.au/Documents/all/codes/c525
+Handling of unwanted or life-threatening messages.

-Mobile Premium Messaging Code: https://www.commsalliance.com.au/Documents/all/codes/c637
+Mobile Premium Messaging Code.

-Consumer Protection code effective August 2019: https://www.commsalliance.com.au/Documents/all/codes/c637
+Consumer Protection Code effective August 2019.

-Consumer Spam Guidelines: https://www.acma.gov.au/what-spam#spam-rules
+Consumer Spam Guidelines.

 How to report Text Spam in Australia?

-If you’d like to report text spam, you can lodge a complaint via the ACMA website here: https://www.acma.gov.au/sms-spam-complaint-form
+If you’d like to report text spam, you can lodge a complaint via the ACMA website

 Global